Islandora/migrate_islandora_csv/README.md

 ### Complex Fields

 Some fields don't hold just a single type of value.
 In other words, not everything is just text, numbers, or references.
-Using the Typed Data API, fields can hold bags of named values with different types.
+Using the Typed Data API, fields can hold groups of named values with different types.
 Consider a field that holds an RGB color.
 You could set it with PHP like so:
 ```php
 $node->set('field_color', ['R' => 255, 'G' => 255, 'B' => 255]);
 ```